 |Figure 8.9: A difference scope may be opened by right-clicking

-on a top-level output and selecting Open Difference Scope.
+on a test harness output and selecting Open Difference Scope.
 The scope plots

 for the output.
 Differences are flagged in red.|

 |Figure 8.10: The white and yellow colored backgrounds around the